-(2) The number of shares of common stock reserved for issuance under the 2018 Plan will automatically increase on January 1 of each year, beginning on January 1, 2019 and continuing through and including January 1, 2028, by 5% of the total number of shares of our capital stock outstanding on December 31 of the preceding calendar year, or a lesser number of shares determined by our Board (which may be zero).
-Pursuant to the terms of the 2018 Plan, the number of shares available under the 2018 Plan was increased by 955,721 shares effective January 1, 2019.
+(2) The number of shares of common stock reserved for issuance under the 2018 Plan will automatically increase on January 1 of each year by 5% of the total number of shares of our capital stock outstanding on December 31 of the preceding calendar year, or a lesser number of shares determined by our Board (which may be zero).
+Pursuant to the terms of the 2018 Plan, the number of shares available under the 2018 Plan was increased by 960,403 shares effective January 1, 2020.

-(3) The number of shares of common stock reserved for issuance under the ESPP will automatically increase on January 1 of each year, beginning on January 1, 2019 and continuing through and including January 1, 2028, by the lesser of (i) 1% of the total number of shares of our capital stock outstanding on December 31 of the preceding calendar year, (ii) 375,000 shares or (iii) such lesser number of shares determined by our Board.
-Pursuant to the terms of the ESPP, the number of shares available under the ESPP increased by 191,144 shares effective January 1, 2019.
+(3) The number of shares of common stock reserved for issuance under the ESPP will automatically increase on January 1 of each year by the lesser of (i) 1% of the total number of shares of our capital stock outstanding on December 31 of the preceding calendar year, (ii) 375,000 shares or (iii) such lesser number of shares determined by our Board.
+Pursuant to the terms of the ESPP, the number of shares available under the ESPP increased by 192,080 shares effective January 1, 2020.